 Each group has 4 LFO's (16 in total) with a waveform that morphs from triangle to sawtooth to pulse to FM waves.
-Curve can be adjusted from logarithmic to linear to exponential.
-The LFO's can be key synced, and a one-shot mode is available, for using the LFO's as envelopes.
-The Rate, Wave and Curve parameters can be modulated.
+Curve can be morphed from logarithmic over linear to exponential.
+In the S-Shape modes, the LFO's will morph from logarithmic S-shape over logarithmic to linear to exponential to exponential S-shape.